Introduction

 By asking budget-related questions, you hope to achieve the following:

-- Determine if the business has a set budget for your product.
+Determine if the business has a set budget for your product

-When serving b2b clients, it’s important to determine whether potential clients are prepared to buy.
+When serving B2B clients, it’s important to determine whether potential clients are prepared to buy.
 If they don’t, this means you will have a harder time convincing them, and a potentially longer sales cycle.
+Below are questions that will help you gauge your target’s suitability based on budget:

 Authority